Torpedo2648/PCLMix/README.md

 Pytorch implementation of our PCLMix (Weakly Supervised Medical Image Segmentation via Pixel-Level Contrastive Learning and Dynamic Mix Augmentation).

+## News
+Congratulations!
+This work has been accepted by ICIC2024.
+Due to space constraints of the publisher, the retrieved article is an abbreviated version, while the complete version can be accessed at the following link: http://arxiv/abs/my-paper.

 ## Core idea

 <img title="" src="./figs/ugpcl.jpg" alt="ugpcl" width="50%" align="center">